Britney Spears Fans Shockingly Defend Her Dad After Abuse Allegations

 Sources tell the outlet that Britney is so angry that she wants to use the situation as a way to get her father removed as her conservator.

 Since the police report was filed by Kevin, he was granted a temporary restraining order that states Jamie can’t be around his grandsons for the next three years.
-Federline was also given more custody of his sons, receiving 70 percent of the boys’ time, while Spears is not only getting her sons for 30 percent of the time.
+Kevin was also given more custody of his sons, receiving 70 percent of the boys’ time, while Spears is not only getting her sons for 30 percent of the time.
 In the past the pair shared custody 50-50.

 Currently, Britney Spears has not spoken out about the abuse allegations against her father.